 Any payment awarded under a QDRO is calculated according to directives in the QDRO.
 A record is established in the name and Social Security number of the spouse or former spouse.
 If the spouse or former spouse is also an employee of the Company and already has a 401(k) account balance, a separate account is established for purposes of complying with the QDRO.
-Assets are then transferred from the participant's account to the spouse's or former spouse's account.
+Assets are then transferred from the Participant's account to the spouse's or former spouse's account.

-The participant is notified in writing of the amount and effective date of the 401(k) asset transfer.
+The Participant is notified in writing of the amount and effective date of the 401(k) asset transfer or allocation of accrued retirement benefits.
 The spouse or former spouse receives a personal identification number (PIN) to access his or her 401(k) account, along with applicable tax information and instructions on how to request a distribution.